ARM-software/AVH/DoxyGen/examples/src/GetStarted.md

 As common for many projects, the CI pipeline for the VHT Get Started repository is triggered on every code change via push and pull requests.
 In our example this is explicitly limited to the _main_ branch only.

-The CI implementation relies on [GitHub Actions](https://docs.github.com/en/actions) with [GitHub-hosted Runners](../../infrastructure/html/run_ami_github.html#GitHub_hosted).
+The CI implementation in this example relies on [GitHub Actions](https://docs.github.com/en/actions) with [GitHub-hosted Runners](../../infrastructure/html/run_ami_github.html#GitHub_hosted).
 Program build and execution are done on [Arm Virtual Hardware AMI](../../infrastructure/html/index.html#AWS) instance in Amazon AWS.
 Custom GitHub action [Arm-Software/VHT-AMI](https://github.com/ARM-software/VHT-AMI) manages the connection between the GitHub repository and the AMI instance in AWS, as well as configures the actions to be performed on the AMI.

 Subsections below explain the setup for the AWS and GitHub Actions.